The Enterprise Network (TEN) nurtures new and growing business in Wiltshire, as well as supporting more established businesses.

 What we offer

-The Enterprise Network provides offices and flexible working space at our enterprise centres across Swindon and Wiltshire.
+The Enterprise Network provides offices and flexible working space at our enterprise centres across Wiltshire.
 Space is also available in six Satellite Centres that received initial start-up investment through TEN .
 Additional facilities include meeting and/or training rooms, co-working space, and virtual offices.

 TEN also offers free business support, training and advice, information about available business grants, and organises regular networking events.